Melissa00cole/project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the ansible-configuraton file to Ansible
 - Update the ansible.cfg file to include hosts.cfg
-- Run the playbook, and navigate to check that the installation worked as expected.
+- Run the playbook, and navigate to check that the installation worked as expecte

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-10.1.0.4:5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._